 Sarah Eldredge joined the Cape and Islands United Way in the fall of 2014.
 Previously she worked as an event planner in the Office of Alumni Relations at Northeastern University in Boston.
 While working full-time in a high-paced environment, Sarah worked towards, and completed her Master’s degree in communication and leadership.
 Prior to Northeastern, Sarah completed her Bachelor of Business Administration degree at the Isenberg School of Business at the University of Massachusetts, Amherst.
 Sarah is a cape native from Dennis, and she is involved with Cape Cod Young Professionals and Big Brothers Big Sisters Cape Cod & the Islands.

 Cape and Islands United Way — Director of Community Impact (Part-Time)

 Beth Bowman joined the Cape and Islands United Way in August of 2016 as the agency’s first Community Impact Officer.
 In this role, Ms. Bowman is responsible for working with grantees and partners to make lasting change across the Cape and Islands through sustainable projects.
 Ms. Bowman is a licensed independent clinical social worker with nearly 20 years of experience in the settings of substance abuse, mental health and child welfare.
 Most recently, she served as Assistant Commissioner of the Office of Performance Management and Accountability at the New Jersey Department of Children and Families.
 There she provided leadership in the development and implementation of performance improvement and accountability work.
 She has a B.A. from Drew University and holds a Master in Social Services from Bryn Mawr College.

-Cape and Islands United Way — Administrator (Part-Time)
+Cape and Islands United Way — Development Assistant (Part-Time)